emanuelhuber/RGPR/01_RGPR_tutorial_basic-processing.md

 # Some final thoughts
-Warning: processing can
-introduce artifacts in the data and lead to false interpreations.
+Warning: processing can introduce artifacts in the data and lead to wrong interpretations.

 ***